yashgstwt/Aniplex/README.md

 # Aniplex

-Aniplex is the ultimate anime streaming app for enthusiasts and newcomers alike.
-Dive into a vast library of captivating anime series, movies, and OVAs, all in high definition.
+Aniplex is the ultimate anime streaming app for Anime fans.
+Dive into a vast library of captivating anime in high definition.

 **Features:**